JumpTask logo

 8. Beauty and personal care apprenticeships

 Love beauty, hair, or skincare?
 Many salons offer training programs where you get licensed while earning.
-These roles let you gain skills and build a client base before going solo or opening your own business.
+These roles let you gain skills and start a client base before going solo or opening your own business.

 Types of trainings: